rossrobino/domco/apps/docs/src/server/content/_preview.md

 ## Add a framework, or don't

-With domco, it's easy to achieve the same developer experience as other frameworks that are based around a UI library, without having to pull in additional dependencies.
+Achieve the same developer experience as other frameworks that are based around a UI library, without having to pull in additional dependencies.
 By default, domco only bundles only the code you write, making it efficient and straightforward.

 If you need a UI framework, you can still use any [Vite plugin](https://vitejs.dev/plugins/) as you would in a traditional Vite application.
 These plugins will also work on the server.